 Tim Participacoes SA (TIMP3)’s strategy to focus its mobile-phone sales on Brazil’s lower-income families is making the stock the industry’s top pick in the Americas.

 Tim, the Brazilian unit of Italy’s largest phone company, has a consensus analyst rating of 4.45, the highest among the biggest 40 telephone companies by revenue in the Americas, according to data compiled by Bloomberg.
-The figure, which is the average within a range of one to five, with five being the highest, compares with a 4.36 and 4.33 rating for runners-up Telefonica Brasil SA and U.S.-based CenturyLink Inc. (CTL), respectively.
+The figure, which is the average within a range of one to five, with five being the highest, compares with a 4.36 and 4.33 rating for runners-up Telefonica Brasil SA and U.S.-based CenturyLink Inc. (CTL:US), respectively.

 Tim, Brazil’s second-largest wireless carrier after Telefonica’s mobile unit Vivo, is gaining market share as it boosts sales to consumers who don’t spend a lot of time surfing the Internet or watching videos on their phones, according to Richard Dineen, an analyst with HSBC Holdings Plc.